alecroy/alecroy.github.io/_posts/2015-05-14-binary-random-access-lists.md

 ---
 layout: post
-date: 2015-05-14 21:23
+date: 2015-05-14 21:23:00 -0800 PST
 title: "BForest, a binary random access list"
+categories: Software
 ---

 This is a post on a data structure, the binary random access list.
 Not the best data structure in the world, but close to one of my favorites.

 I read about them a couple years ago in a [paper][pfral] by Chris Okasaki.
 I recently picked up his book [Purely Functional Data Structures][pfds] at [Powell's Books][powells], so I've been wanting to write them up in JavaScript.
 There's more than one kind of random access list mentioned in the paper; this one is the simplest.

 I wrote an implementation of this data structure in JavaScript and posted it on GitHub.
-I called the library [BForest][gh-bf] for a couple reasons:
+I called the library BForest for a couple reasons:

 1. It's a collection of trees, binary trees, of various sizes.
 A *forest*, so to speak.
 1.  binary-random-access-list is a pain to say.